 there's always the garden."

-Broad beans on toast makes a wholesome meal in ten or fifteen minutes.
+Broad beans on toast make a wholesome meal in ten or fifteen-minutes.

-We add just a little turmeric to many dishes; it adds a little distinctive flavour whilst contributing in the fight against many serious diseases.
-Simply the existence of anti-inflammatory compounds that inhibit the nasty COX-2 enzyme is sufficient reason; it causes pain and swelling in joints and has been linked to colon tumours[1].
+We add just a little turmeric to many dishes; it gives a distinctive flavour whilst contributing to the fight against many serious diseases.
+Simply their anti-inflammatory compounds that inhibit the nasty COX 2 enzyme which causes pain and swelling in joints is sufficient reason; it has also been linked to preventing colon tumours[1].

 Here are the back issues.